learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 Write your answer below this line:
 _______________________________________________________________________________

-The "elbow" is at k=6.
-According to this plot, the dataset most likely contains 6 clusters of data.

 Let's end by visualizing our `X_2` dataset we created, to see what our data actually looks like.